Bootstrap Diagnostic Tests: introduction

 The role of the rate condition on $m$ relative to $n$ is to ensure that, under the null hypothesis of valid specification, the test decision becomes, in the limit, stochastically independent of the original data.
-Hence, the key feature that a bootstrap test based on $\hat{d}_{n,m}^{\ast}$ induces no pre-testing bias in large samples, in contrast to standard pre-tests for specification (in)validity (e.g., tests of finite variance, stationarity tests, pre-tests on the instrument strengths, and so forth).
+This fact guarantees that a bootstrap test based on $\hat{d}_{n,m}^{\ast}$ does not induce pre-testing bias in large samples, in contrast to standard pre-tests for specification (in)validity (e.g., tests of finite variance, stationarity tests, pre-tests on the instrument strengths, and so forth).
 Instead, under a set of relevant alternatives the\textbf{ }test is consistent as it exploits, in the limit, the information in the data alone.
 In summary, according to the validity of either the null or an alternative, the data choose asymptotically between acceptance based on an independent random device or rejection with probability approaching one.
-Interestingly, in a recent paper, de Chaisemartin and D'Haultf\oe uille (2024)\ show that certain specification tests, when used as pre-tests, lead to conservative post-test inference.
+Interestingly, in a recent paper, de Chaisemartin and D'Haultf\oe uille (2024)\ show that certain specification tests\footnote{De Chaisemartin and D'Haultf\oe uille define `valid specification'\ as the scenario in which the probability distribution generating $D_{n}$ is such that a target estimator is consistent and asymptotically normal.
+They consider pre-tests that can detect when such an estimator becomes inconsistent.
+This definition differs from the one employed here, where `valid specification'\ means that the underlying conditions ensuring the applicability of standard asymptotic inference are satisfied in the estimated model.}, when used as pre-tests, lead to conservative post-test inference under the null of valid specification.
 We complement their result by showing that the bootstrap delivers tests of specification validity leading to \emph{exact }post-test inference as the sample size diverges.